-- Altimeter: The altimeter reflects the aircraft's vertical height above MSL (mean sea level) corrected for outside air pressure.
-The pilot sets the appropriate pressure setting (a local setting for those flying below 18,000 feet) and the altimeter will depict the corresponding altitude above MSL.
+The altimeter reflects the aircraft's vertical height above mean sea level (MSL) corrected for outside air pressure.
+The pilot sets the appropriate pressure setting (a local setting for those flying below 18,000 feet), and the altimeter will depict the corresponding altitude above MSL.

 The altimeter works similar to a basic barometer, by comparing the static pressure inside of a sealed aneroid capsule to the expanding or contracting pressure surrounding it.
 When the airplane ascends or descends, the air pressure will decrease or increase, respectively.
 This outside air pressure is constantly being compared to the pressure inside the aneroid capsule, and with the help of linkage and a pointer, the altitude is displayed on the cockpit instrument.

-- Attitude Indicator: The attitude indicator is possibly the most important instrument for pilots.
-In one glance, a pilot can tell if the aircraft is climbing, descending, turning or straight and level.
-It gives a direct indication of changes to pitch attitude and bank.
-The attitude indicator consists of an artificial horizon that is a background for a miniature airplane.
+The attitude indicator is possibly the most important instrument for pilots.
+In one glance, a pilot can tell if the aircraft is climbing, descending, turning, or straight and level.
+It gives a direct indication of changes to pitch attitude (corresponding to the longitudinal axis of the plane's body) and bank attitude (corresponding to the latitudinal axis of the plane).

-- Turn Coordinator: The turn coordinator is another gyroscopic instrument that can be either electric or vacuum-driven.
-It's one of the simplest instruments, with a miniature airplane that dips its wings one way or another to show the rate of turn or rate or roll.
+The turn coordinator is one of the simplest instruments, with a miniature airplane that dips its wings one way or another to show the rate of turn or rate of roll.